tari-labs/tari-university/src/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 - Micropayment channels are not suitable for making bulk payment, as the intermediate nodes in the multichannel payment network may not be loaded with money to move the funds along.
 - Recipients cannot receive money unless their node is connected and online at the time of the transaction.
-- Currently, at the time of writing (July 2018), channels are only bilateral.
+-At the time of writing (July 2018), channels were only bilateral.

 #### Opportunities